Workiva (NYSE:WK) Updates FY 2023 Earnings Guidance

-A number of analysts have commented on the company.
-BMO Capital Markets lifted their price target on Workiva from $88.00 to $96.00 and gave the stock an outperform rating in a research report on Wednesday, February 22nd.
-Truist Financial lifted their price target on Workiva from $80.00 to $100.00 in a research report on Wednesday, February 22nd.
-Citigroup lifted their price target on Workiva from $101.00 to $108.00 in a research report on Wednesday, February 22nd.
-StockNews.com started coverage on Workiva in a research report on Thursday, March 16th.
-They set a hold rating for the company.
-Finally, Robert W. Baird boosted their price objective on Workiva from $100.00 to $106.00 in a report on Wednesday.
-Two equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, Workiva currently has a consensus rating of Moderate Buy and a consensus price target of $98.50.
+Several research analysts have commented on the stock.
+Stifel Nicolaus upped their target price on shares of Workiva from $77.00 to $83.00 in a research report on Wednesday.
+BMO Capital Markets upped their price target on shares of Workiva from $88.00 to $96.00 and gave the stock an outperform rating in a research note on Wednesday, February 22nd.
+Robert W. Baird upped their price target on shares of Workiva from $100.00 to $106.00 in a research note on Wednesday.
+Citigroup upped their price target on shares of Workiva from $101.00 to $108.00 in a research note on Wednesday, February 22nd.
+Finally, StockNews.com began coverage on shares of Workiva in a research note on Thursday, March 16th.
+They issued a hold rating for the company.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, Workiva presently has a consensus rating of Moderate Buy and a consensus price target of $100.67.

-In other Workiva news, EVP Michael D. Hawkins sold 8,431 shares of the stock in a transaction that occurred on Friday, February 24th.
-The stock was sold at an average price of $86.28, for a total transaction of $727,426.68.
-Following the completion of the transaction, the executive vice president now owns 70,026 shares of the company’s stock, valued at $6,041,843.28.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other Workiva news, CFO Jill Klindt sold 15,000 shares of the stock in a transaction that occurred on Wednesday, March 8th.
-The stock was sold at an average price of $90.20, for a total transaction of $1,353,000.00.
-Following the completion of the transaction, the chief financial officer now owns 84,399 shares of the company’s stock, valued at $7,612,789.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Michael D. Hawkins sold 8,431 shares of the stock in a transaction that occurred on Friday, February 24th.
+In related news, CFO Jill Klindt sold 15,000 shares of the stock in a transaction that occurred on Wednesday, March 8th.
+The shares were sold at an average price of $90.20, for a total transaction of $1,353,000.00.
+Following the completion of the sale, the chief financial officer now directly owns 84,399 shares of the company’s stock, valued at $7,612,789.80.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In related news, EVP Michael D. Hawkins sold 8,431 shares of the company’s stock in a transaction that occurred on Friday, February 24th.
 The shares were sold at an average price of $86.28, for a total value of $727,426.68.
-Following the completion of the sale, the executive vice president now directly owns 70,026 shares of the company’s stock, valued at approximately $6,041,843.28.
+Following the completion of the sale, the executive vice president now owns 70,026 shares in the company, valued at approximately $6,041,843.28.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Jill Klindt sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, March 8th.
+The shares were sold at an average price of $90.20, for a total transaction of $1,353,000.00.
+Following the completion of the sale, the chief financial officer now owns 84,399 shares of the company’s stock, valued at approximately $7,612,789.80.
 The disclosure for this sale can be found here.
-Insiders sold 38,249 shares of company stock valued at $3,389,641 over the last quarter.
-5.70% of the stock is currently owned by insiders.
+Insiders sold a total of 38,249 shares of company stock valued at $3,389,641 over the last ninety days.
+Insiders own 5.70% of the company’s stock.

 Institutional Investors Weigh In On Workiva